tessercat/daoistic-data/blog/us-and-them/notes.md

+In the _Yi Jing_,
 往來 is the *back and forth*
 of wishy-washy indecision,
 of the destructive motion of a violent earthquake, of the rhythm of well water as seasons change.
-It's what neighbours do
+Here I think it's what neighbours do
-*to and for* each other
+*to and for* each other.
-in the seismic shift
+It's our very personal response to the twists and turns of the deadly, inescapable, invincible, impersonal forces that shape us and our world.

+The best revenge
+is to have good neighbours 民
+who share between them
+the beauty 美 and joy 樂
-of the deadly,
+of peace 安
-inescapable,
-invincible,
-deeply unfair forces
-that shape the modern world.
+and contentment 甘.

 無所乘之 and 無所陳之 are,
 "There was nothing [towards/against] which